jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga.rst

 --------

 * Similar to crossover, one must be careful with the choice of mutation when working with permutations
-* Fortunately swap mutation is a very simple mutation that is permutation safe
+* Fortunately, swap mutation is a very simple mutation that is permutation safe

     * Select two indices and swap the values between them